giguerejatwit/Neptunes-blockchain/README.md

 # Neptunes-Blockchain
-<h3 align="left">this is a basic Blockchain used to handle transactions over a network</h3>
+<h3 align="left">this is a basic Blockchain used to handle transactions over a local node</h3>

 <p align="left">